Your subscriptions, all in one register

 Gym shut for the month?
 Trial extended?
 Skip a single occurrence and the template stays intact.
 Adjust the amount for one cycle when an annual renewal hits a different price.
 The yearly total stays honest either way.

-See what the year actually costs
+See what the year costs

 Weekly, monthly, and yearly reports roll subscriptions up alongside everything else, so you can see what your recurring outflow really adds up to before you sign up for one more thing.